whipowill/php-d2-filter-builder/README.md

 Open the file ``output.txt`` and copy the contents into the bottom of your ``BH.cfg`` loot filter config.

-## Issues

-The only "issue" is runeword base items w/ no sockets.
-An unsocketed item will be marked as the highest tier possible, based on your settings, and it won't show the right tier for the item until you socket it.
-This is because the eth/noeth and socket/nosocket variations of items gets too complicated to manage in the loot filter rules, so it doesn't even try.
-So just know that unsocketed items will always show the most charitable and optimistic tier until you socket it.

 ## References

 - [Luigi's Reddit Post](https://www.reddit.com/user/luigi13579/comments/phxd1g/diablo_ii_base_guide/)